zzzdeb/depth_clustering/readme.md

 This is a fast and robust algorithm to segment point clouds taken with Velodyne sensor into objects.
 It works with all available Velodyne sensors, i.e. 16, 32 and 64 beam ones.
+With user provided Configuration it is even possible to work with any typical Laserscanner.
+But the one, who uses general configuration, must ensure that fundemantal algorithm makes sense to be implemented.
+Due to the enviroment, a robot is operating in, appropriate configuration must be tuned (f.E. depth_ground_removal or tunnel_ground_removal)

 Check out a video that shows all objects which have a bounding box of less than 10 squared meters:
 [![Segmentation illustration](http://img.youtube.com/vi/mi-Z__B1yyE/0.jpg)](https://www.youtube.com/watch?v=mi-Z__B1yyE "Segmentation")